oxheadalpha/xtz-shots-website/getting-started.md

     title: Brought to you by Oxhead Alpha
     title_url: 'https://medium.com/the-aleph'
     external_url: true
-    description: A proof-of-stake infrastructure company - we help you bake your XTZ. <a href="https://medium.com/the-aleph" target="_blank">Learn more</a>.
+    description: A Tezos core development company, providing common goods for the Tezos ecosystem. <a href="https://medium.com/the-aleph" target="_blank">Learn more</a>.

 # Micro navigation
 micro_nav: true